What is tadka dal?

 How to make dal tadka?

-- Soak the mixed dal in a bowl of water for 20-30 minutes.
+- Soak the mixed lentils in a bowl of water for 20-30 minutes.

-6. Add onion mix to the dal and keep cooking for another 5 mins.
+6. Add onion mix to the lentils.
+Keep cooking for another 5 mins.
 Stir in between and let it come to a boil.

 Dal tadka recipe